 For our opening times see clinic times.

-Parking is available on St Mary’s Church Hall Car Park, adjacent to the clinic.
-There are 4 marked parking bays on the left, immediately as you enter the car park.
+Parking is available on Cop Lane or on Tesco’s Car Park – limited to a few hours.
 For directions and more information on how to contact us please press the link.

 On your first visit for chiropractic you may have to allow 50-60 minutes, which includes 20-30 minutes to fill out the extensive health questionnaires.
 Your second visit, the Report of Findings visit is usually designated 30 minutes.
 Follow up treatments are usually 10-15 minutes.
 While we aim to run on time this is not always possible.
 We will endeavor to let you know if we are running more than 10 minutes behind.